xiaoxia-huang/xiaoxia-huang.github.io/_pages/projects.md

 ---

-### Project 2: The Negative Impact of Gender Quotas on Women’s Representation in China
+### Project 2: The Impact of Gender Quotas on Women’s Representation in China

 **Abstract**